Learn about a great American Ghost Rider: Read Crazy Horse Appearing.

 The silent, peaceful warrior, fighting only when attacked.

-The magnificent young hunter alone in the snow, catching ten bison before sundown, using only his bow and arrows, and going hungry so others could eat.
+The magnificent young hunter alone in the snow, catching ten bison before sundown, using only his bow and arrows, then going hungry so others could eat.

 The virgin warrior who saved the life of his cousin Hump in his very first battle.

 The small boy who saved the life of a Northern Cheyenne girl at Bluewater.

 The tiny child who called his whole world home for supper, then went hungry so others could eat.

 The new baby born Among-Trees, by a creek in the Sacred Black Hills, somewhere at the Center of Creation.